-Palladio's Late Style - the impact of Venice
+Palladio's Late Style - the impact of Venice SOLD OUT

 From the 1560s, Palladio’s architectural career shifted more and more to Venice where he encountered new kinds of projects and challenges on a scale beyond his earlier, largely domestic architecture.
 Venice had a visible impact on Palladio’s ‘late style’, an impact that began where the Quattro Libri left off.